Henichesk Raion

 In 2008, the raion had a 10% Crimean Tatar minority, with the Tatar population reaching 50% in two villages.
 This minority is a result of a 1967 Soviet decree that restored Tatar rights lost during the 1944 deportation of the Crimean Tatars.
 Because de jure they were not allowed to return to their Crimea homeland, some Tatars settled in nearby places, including Henichesk Raion.
+During the 2022 Russian invasion of Ukraine, the raion was captured and occupied by Russia.

 Subdivisions

 Current

 After the reform in July 2020, the raion consisted of 4 hromadas: